Schedule

 • a set of initial primary sources on your topic (a set of news sources that will be the basis for your primary source research)

-• a set of relevant and important secondary sources (the historiography on your topic, including monographs, surveys, peer-reviewed journal articles, and theoretical works)
+• a set of relevant and important secondary sources – the historiography on your topic.
+This might include:

 • No annotations are necessary